 Feria de Materderos

-Sightseeing the political architecture of a capital city is interesting but nothing compares to interacting with the locals to appreciate traditional culture.
-The sultry tango, live music and open markets is what I’m after on my last day in Buenos Aires.
+Sightseeing the political architecture of a capital city is interesting but nothing compares to interacting with the locals to appreciate the traditional culture.
+The sultry tango, live music, and open markets are what I’m after on my last day in Buenos Aires.
 If your time is limited, as mine usually is, then visiting the Pampas region for a Gaucho cowboy show isn’t an option.

 Instead, I suggest seeing the Feria de Materderos on a Sunday from 11am-6pm.
 There you’ll be immersed in the traditional revelry of the Gaucho cowboy in song and dance.
 Contrary to what you might think, Gaucho cowboys do not wear wide, calf-length women’s pants.